SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTTopicRuleCloudwatchMetricAction.md

----
-layout: glossary
-title: Add-VSIoTTopicRuleCloudwatchMetricAction
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSIoTTopicRuleCloudwatchMetricAction

 ## SYNOPSIS
-Adds an AWS::IoT::TopicRule.CloudwatchMetricAction resource property to the template
+Adds an AWS::IoT::TopicRule.CloudwatchMetricAction resource property to the template.
+Describes an action that captures a CloudWatch metric.

 ## SYNTAX